 13. On February 14, 2022, at its regularly scheduled and noticed public meeting, the Commission discussed the ECC/Maret public space permit application for a curb cut and driveway on Nebraska Avenue, NW, as the entrance to the planned parking lot.
+The application included closure of one existing curb cut so that there will continue to be only three curb cuts on Nebraska Avenue, NW to the ECC property.
 After presentations by Maret and Friends of the Field, the Commission voted 7 to 0 (a quorum being 4) to approve the application contingent on the BZA’s approval of the application in Case No. 20643.
+On February 24, 2022, the Public Space Committee unanimously approved the curb cut application conditional on approval of the BZA application.
+The Committee indicated that if the BZA requires changes that affect public space, the applicant would have to seek further approvals from the Public Space Committee.

 14. On February 1, 2022, the Commission held the first of three special public meetings devoted entirely to Maret’s BZA application.
 That first public meeting included presentations by ECC, Maret, and Friends of the Field followed by questions from commissioners.
-The second meeting was held on February 16, 2022, and included discussions with the District Department of Transportation (DDOT) about Maret’s Comprehensive Transportation Review and with the Urban Forestry Division about Maret’s Tree Transplant Plan and its Tree Preservation Plan.
+The second meeting was held on February 16, 2022, and included discussions with the District Department of Transportation (DDOT) about Maret’s CTR and with the Urban Forestry Division about Maret’s Tree Transplant Plan and its Tree Preservation Plan.
 The Commission also received written responses to its questions to the Department of Energy and Environment (DOEE) (who declined the Commission’s invitation to attend the meeting) about Maret’s stormwater management plan.
 The Commission’s final special public meeting on February 24, 2022, included the commissioners’ discussion of the draft resolution and comments and questions from the community about that draft.

+15. The Friends of the Field held two “town hall” meetings that Commissioners attended — on February 21, 2022, on “Problems with Artificial Turf” and on February 23, 2022, on “Making Sense of Maret’s Traffic Study.”
+On February 23, 2022, Maret provided comments on the Commission’s draft resolution, and ECC provided an email with its comments.
+On February 24, 2022, the Friends of the Field provided a memorandum with its comments on the draft resolution.
+On February 22, 2022, the Friends of the Field posted a “Prehearing Statement” at the BZA (Ex.
+193).

+16. On February 25, 2022, DDOT submitted to the BZA its review and analysis of the CTR (Ex.
+222), concurring with Maret’s Transportation Demand Management and Operations Management Plans.
+DDOT “has no objection to the approval of the application” with a number of conditions.
+Also on February 25, 2022, the Office of Planning submitted its recommendation for approval of the special exception subject to two conditions (Ex.
+224).

+17. After considering the various comments from the parties and the community, the Commission posted a revised draft resolution and proposed conditions on February 27, 2022.
+The Commission held its final meeting on the revised draft resolution and proposed conditions on February 28, 2022.